 South America, in particular, has seen a series of moves in Q3 2018 with Colombia, Uruguay, and Chile all revealing plans to tax foreign suppliers of digital services.
 Similar plans in Brazil were put on hold after a legal challenge.

-Here, we provide you with some insight into what digital tax rules are in the pipeline across the globe.
+In this article we provide you with some insight into what digital services tax rules are in the pipeline across the globe.

 First, some background: the pace of change, from a taxation perspective, has been rapid.
 In the first half of 2018 alone Turkey, Saudi Arabia, and the United Arab Emirates all imposed a destination-based VAT on cross-border B2C digital service supplies.
 On January 1, 2019, Bahrain and the Canadian provinces of Québec and Saskatchewan mirrored these introductions.

 The Organisation for Economic Co-Operation and Development (OECD) has already approved the destination-based principle in Action 1 of its Base Erosion and Profit Shifting (BEPS) report.
 The OECD states that: “For consumption purposes internationally traded services and intangibles should be taxed according to the rules of the jurisdiction of consumption.”
 Numerous tax jurisdictions are taking their lead from the OECD recommended approaches to taxing the digital economy.